Stephanie Coker splurges millions of naira on Valentine gift for husband

 Valentine’s Day: Stephanie Coker Surprises Husband With Designer Wristwatch Worth Millions of Naira

-- Media personality Stephanie Coker ended Valentine's day on a high note for her husband as she went all out with the gift she got him
+- Stephanie Coker ended Valentine's day on a high note for her husband as she went all out with the gift she got him

-- Coker shared a video of the moment she presented her husband with a wristwatch worth millions of naira as his special lover's day gift
+- The media personality shared a video of the moment she presented her husband with a wristwatch worth millions of naira as his special lover's day gift

 - Stephanie's hubby was too stunned to speak as he opened the package to reveal the beautiful designer watch

-In a video sighted on her page, her husband had his palms over his eyes as she dropped a package on his laps.
+In a video sighted on her page, her husband had his palms over his eyes as she dropped a package on his lap.

 Even before opening the box, Stephanie's husband already knew that it was a designer wristwatch and he was too stunned to speak as he eventually brought the item out.